 Created by Khan K. Smith in the year 2000, this was arguably the first notable botnet.
 Its purpose was not DDoS attacks, but rather to send out phishing emails at a high rate.
 Whether intentional or not, the DDoS attack was born here as the mechanism for creating it had been born.
 Other botnets have followed this style of a phishing attack, such as 2007’s Cutwail.

 This botnet created a large amount of the world’s spam email traffic in 2010.
 It first came into existence in 2008, and before shutting down 2012, around 18 percent of global spam came from Grum.
 The spam emails were usually targeted towards pharmaceuticals.
 These spam emails were, of course, malicious attempts at infecting users.
-A large amount of malware infections to this day are a result of such spam.
+A large number of malware infections to this day are a result of such spam.

 The botnets formed by the Conficker malware were legendary.
 It was a worm virus that easily penetrated defenses and grew one of the largest botnets seen in the first decade of the 2000s.
 A total of 4 million machines were zombified and formed the botnet.
 It peaked in 2009 and was estimated to have infected roughly 15 million machines globally.
 Not all infected machines, as the data shows, joined the botnet.